 News from Odyssey Writing Workshop:

-The Parasite Publications Character Awards, sponsored by Odyssey graduate Sara King, provide financial assistance to three character-based writers wishing to attend.
-The awards provide three scholarships in the amounts of $2,025 (full tuition), $500, and $300.
+The Parasite Publications Character Awards, sponsored by Odyssey graduate Sara King,provide financial assistance to three character-based writers wishing to attend.
+The awards provide three scholarships in the amounts of $2,060 (full tuition), $500, and $300.

 Odyssey’s Director and Primary Instructor

-Odyssey founder Jeanne Cavelos is a bestselling author and a former senior editor at Bantam Doubleday Dell, where she won the World Fantasy Award for her work.
-As an editor, Jeanne gained a reputation for discovering and nurturing new writers.
-She works individually with students, meeting with them several times over the six weeks to chart progress, talk out problems, and help set goals.
-She also provides students with detailed, constructive critiques that average over 1,500 words each.
+Odyssey founder Jeanne Cavelos is a bestselling author and former senior editor at Bantam Doubleday Dell, where she won the World Fantasy Award for her work.
+In addition to her lectures, which are legendary, she provides students with detailed, constructive critiques that average over 1,500 words each.
+She also works individually with students to set goals, chart progress, and talk out problems.
 In 2015, Jeanne was nominated for the World Fantasy Award for her work teaching and running Odyssey.

-The Odyssey site, www.odysseyworkshop.org, offers many resources for writers, including online classes, webinars, a critique service, consultations, free podcasts, a monthly discussion salon, writing tips, and a blog.
-Those interested in applying to the workshop should visit the site or e-mail email@example.com.
+In addition to the workshop application, the Odyssey site, www.odysseyworkshop.org, offers many programs and resources for writers, including online classes, webinars, a critique service, consultations, coaching, free podcasts, author interviews, writing tips, and a monthly online discussion salon.